lowRISC/sonata-system/doc/architecture/fpga.md

 There might be other IP blocks necessary for interacting with headers such as an analogue to digital converter.

-We also need to modify CHERIoT Ibex to output the CHERIoT mode and exception codes so that these can be hardwired to the appropriate LEDs.
+We also need some modifications to CHERIoT Ibex, which are detailed in [its own page](../ip/ibex.md).

 ## Memory layout